zhemani/MazeSolver/README.md

 # MazeSolver-
 An application which solves an animated maze.
+Written in Java.